Jammersplit/Randy.js/README.md

 function randomInt(maxNum, includeMax = false) { }
 ```

-Returns a random integer between `0` and `maxNum`, with `maxNum` not included by default.
+Returns a random integer between `0` (inclusive) and `maxNum`.

-`maxNum` can be a float value and can also be negative.
+`maxNum` can be a float value and can be negative.

-Optional second parameter `includeMax` to include `maxNum` in the results (`false` by default).
+Optional parameter `includeMax` controls whether `maxNum` is allowed as a result if it is an integer (`false` by default).

-> To be precise: As `maxNum` can be a float, `includeMax` will include the closest integer not smaller or larger than `maxNum` in the results.
+> As `maxNum` can be a float value, `includeMax` will include the closest integer not smaller or larger than `maxNum` in the results.
 Effectively, this means `includeMax` only makes a difference if `maxNum` is exactly an integer:
 ```javascript
 randomInt(2.4)       //output: 0, 1, 2
 randomInt(2.4, true) //output: 0, 1, 2